acro5piano/gqtx-zod/README.md

   ],
 })

-// You can create GraphQL Input from Zod type const UserInput = inputObjectFromZodObject('UserInput', ZodUserInputSchema, {
+// You can create a GraphQL Input from a Zod object const UserInput = inputObjectFromZodObject('UserInput', ZodUserInputSchema, {
   description: 'A User input',
 })